pingcap/docs-cn/functions-and-operators/aggregate-group-by-functions.md

     This function only supports the [numeric type](/data-type-numeric.md) and the [date and time type](/data-type-date-and-time.md) as the returned type of `expr`.
 For other returned types, `APPROX_PERCENTILE` only returns `NULL`.

-    The following example shows how to calculate the 50th percentile of a `INT` column:
+    The following example shows how to calculate the fiftieth percentile of a `INT` column:

     {{< copyable "sql" >}}